jameshume/jehtech/src/html/electronics/inductors.md

            v(t)
 ```

 But, for a purely reactive inductance, voltage and current are out of phase.
-Again, choose I as our reference (this is somewhat arbitrary, we could choose voltage) and we can plot on an argand diagram (see [maths revision notes on complex numbers](../mathsy_stuff/math_revision.html#complex-numbers)):
+Again, choose $I$ as our reference (this is somewhat arbitrary, we could choose $V$) and we can plot on an argand diagram (see [maths revision notes on complex numbers](../mathsy_stuff/math_revision.html#complex-numbers)):

 ```